OptimisticTrousers/hello-testing/README.md

 Includes a "calculator" object that contains function for "add", "subtract", "divide", and "multiply"

-Includes a "caesarCipher" function that takes a string and returns it with each character "shifted"

 Includes an "analyzeArray" function that takes an array of numbers and returns an object with the following properties: average, min, max, and length